-The FSMP should prescribe conditions under which seawater can be re-used for each purification system, and generally permit re-use over a specified period of time14.
+The FSMP can prescribe conditions under which seawater can be re-used for each purification system and generally permit re-use over a specified period of time.
 However, this period is prescribed as the maximum limit of water usage and the operator of a purification system must satisfy himself at each successive re-use within the period that the water quality is adequate.

 If molluscs appear inactive when immersed (see section 11.6) and water quality is suspected, new seawater should be used.
 If seawater quality was the cause, molluscs will usually become active when re-immersed in the new seawater.

-The re-use of seawater for successive purification cycles can result in dissolved waste from the mollusc accumulating in the seawater to a level which may inhibit purification.
+The re-use of seawater for successive purification cycles can result in dissolved waste from the molluscs accumulating in the seawater to a level which may inhibit purification.
 This depends upon the species of molluscs, their intrinsic condition, the loading of the purification system and the seawater temperature.
-The loading of the medium scale system is such that it has a very low water/ mollusc ratio and the re-use of its seawater should normally be limited to three purification cycles when purifying mussels.
-This may be extended if the water/mollusc ratio is effectively increased by the use of a large capacity reservoir or by increased drainage to waste and consequent increase in make-up with new seawater.
+The large-scale system was originally developed for mussel purification with the re-use of artificial seawater, and it has a high seawater to mussel ratio and 10% make up after each use.
+The re-use of seawater over a period of one month would normally be permitted.